Skip to the content.

 Multiple Rows

-Now that we’ve seen how to make multiple columns, let’s breifly talk about multiple rows.
-Instead of nesting fluidRow() function within one another, we will treat them like we’ve treated objects that go underneath one another, by putting complete fluidRow() functions underneath each other in out code.
+Now that we’ve seen how to make multiple columns, let’s briefly talk about multiple rows.
+We will treat them like we’ve treated objects that go underneath one another, by putting complete fluidRow() functions underneath each other in our code.
 An example of this syntax can be seen below:

 fluidRow(